 I suspect that other chronic diseases are similarly expressions of nervous systems, immune systems and other organ systems interrupted by experiences of trauma.

-Here are a few final thoughts on what I’ve learned from the science and applied to making sense of trauma and ME/CFS.
-I share more, along with research, through blog posts on this website.
+Here are some ending thoughts on what I’ve learned from the science and applied to making sense of trauma and ME/CFS.
+I share more, along with research, in other blog posts on this website.

 Risk Factors for Chronic Conditions May be More Similar than Different.
 Many risk factors for mental illness and chronic illness are similar rather than different.
-The 5 types of risk factors I discovered in my life have all been found to increase risk for mental health conditions as well as chronic physical health conditions and chronic illness.
+The 8 types of risk factors I discovered in my life have all been found to increase risk for mental health conditions as well as chronic physical health conditions and chronic illness.
 Learn more in this summary post.

 Healing, Recovery and Cure.
 The extent to which recovery can occur is not yet known and the pace of healing trauma is unique for everyone.
 In my own case, it’s not been a quick fix.
-But my fatigue is now improving instead of worsening and I have so much more capacity than in the past.
+But my fatigue has greatly improved.
 My asthma stabilized over the years and is minimal now.
-I have one night of airway tightness with a bad cold or the flu and I no longer develop bronchitis after getting sick as I did for decades.
-My symptoms of IBS (irritable bowel syndrome) are starting to improve after more than a decade of worsening.
+I may or may not have one night of airway tightness with a bad cold or the flu and I no longer develop bronchitis after getting sick as I did for decades.
+My symptoms of IBS (irritable bowel syndrome) are improving after more than a decade of worsening.
 I’ve been unable to tolerate probiotics, digestive enzymes, vitamins and all other medications and treatments for many years, including abdominal massage which was helpful the first time and then had an increasingly delayed effect on bowel function with each session until it no longer made any difference (a trauma pattern I mentioned in #6 of the previous section).
 I’ve experienced a direct correlation to improved gut function from healing attachment trauma.